goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 <summary markdown="span">Quick Summary</summary>
 <div markdown="1">

-I'll take on the role of Professor Claude to help you explore this research paper on adversarial attacks against aligned language models.
-Let me begin with a high-level summary of the paper.

-## Summary: Universal and Transferable Adversarial Attacks on Aligned Language Models

 This 2023 paper by Zou et al. demonstrates a concerning vulnerability in aligned language models (LLMs) such as GPT, Claude, and others that have been fine-tuned not to produce harmful content.
 The researchers develop a surprisingly effective method called "Greedy Coordinate Gradient" (GCG) to generate adversarial prompts that can reliably make these models generate harmful, objectionable content despite their alignment training.